ASTRA: Communication-Efficient Acceleration for Multi-Device Transformer Inference

 \section{The \pjn Framework}

 We present \pjn, a communication-efficient multi-device inference framework for Transformer models. \pjn is designed to minimize inter-device communication while preserving accuracy, enabling fast inference even in bandwidth-constrained environments.
 The framework achieves this through three key innovations: (1) Mixed-Precision Attention, (2) Noise-Augmented Vector Quantization, and (3) Distributed Class Tokens.
-We begin with an overview of the inference workflow, then describe each core design in detail.
+We begin with the inference workflow overview, then describe each core design in detail.